BeyondScheme/BeyondScheme.github.io/_posts/2016-11-07-angular2-discussion-portal.md

 * lite-server - server which we will use to run the project,
 * json-server - it is needed for simple db with restful api (we'll share data between each app instance so that's why I didn't choose `angular-in-memory-web-api`),
-* gulp - tool to build our application,
+* GulpJS - tool to build our application,
-* tslint - checkstyle for typescript.
+* TSlint - checkstyle for typescript.
 I strongly recommend to use this tool - it will fail a build when some checkstyle rules will be violated.

 The project contains a few configuration files like:

 1. `bs-config.json` Configuration file for lite-server. `ghost-mode` flag disabled synchronization of browsers and files.
 We're going to test our application on two instances so synchronization should be disabled.
 2. `db.json` Our database.
 This file is used by json-server.
-3. `gulfile.js` Config file for gulp.
+3. `gulfile.js` Config file for GulpJS.
 We have three tasks:
     * `watch` - monitoring files changes and rebuilding if necessary,
-    * `tslint, build-ts, build-css` - tasks for running tslint, building typescripts and css files,
+    * `tslint, build-ts, build-css` - tasks for running TSlint, building typescripts and css files,
 4. `package.json` Contains npm dependencies for project.
 5. `systemjs.config.js` Provides information to a module loader about where to find application modules, and registers all the necessary packages.
-6. `tsconfig.json`Defines how the TypeScript compiler generates JavaScript from the project's files.
+6. `tsconfig.json` Defines how the TypeScript compiler generates JavaScript from the project's files.
-7. `tslint.json` Contains checkstyle rules for tslint.
+7. `tslint.json` Contains checkstyle rules for TSlint.
 8. `typings\globals\es6-shim\index.d.ts` Typings needed by typescript.

 # 2. Architecture